 Climate change is already impacting on Australians and will become a bigger risk in future.
-People aged over 65, who live in poor quality housing or who can’t afford air-conditioning are particularly vulnerable to the increasing impacts of heatwaves.
-Many low-income households are also under-insured, risking losses from extreme weather events such as severe storms or bushfires.
+Older people, infants and people with disability, especially those who live in poor quality housing or who can’t afford air-conditioning, are particularly vulnerable to the increasing impacts of heatwaves.
+Low-income households are also often under-insured, risking losses from extreme weather events such as severe storms, floods or bushfires.

-Poorer Australians often cannot afford to invest in home appliances and hot water systems that would cut their energy costs.
+Many Australians cannot afford to invest in home appliances, heating and hot water systems that would cut their energy costs.
 Renters who rely on their landlords for energy efficiency upgrades can face even greater hurdles.

 Read about the Energy, Equity and Climate Change team.